Tacoma, Washington: Aviation

+Utilities

 Tacoma's relationship with public utilities extends back to 1893.
 At that time the city was undergoing a boom in population, causing it to exceed the available amount of fresh water supplied by Charles B. Wright's Tacoma Light & Water Company.
 In response to both this demand and a growing desire to have local public control over the utility system, the city council put up a public vote to acquire and expand the private utility.
 The measure passed on July 1, 1893, with 3,195 in favor of acquiring the utility system and 1,956 voting against.
 Since then, Tacoma Public Utilities (TPU) has grown from a small water and light utility to be the largest department in the city's government, employing about 1,200 people.

 Tacoma Power, a division of TPU, provides residents of Tacoma and several bordering municipalities with electrical power generated by eight hydroelectric dams on the Skokomish River and elsewhere.
-Environmentalists, fishermen, and the Skokomish Indian Tribe have criticized TPU's operation of Cushman Dam on the North Fork of the Skokomish River; the tribe's $6 billion claim was denied by the U.S. Supreme court in January 2006.
+Environmentalists, fishermen, and the Skokomish Tribe have criticized TPU's operation of Cushman Dam on the North Fork of the Skokomish River; the tribe's $6 billion claim was denied by the U.S. Supreme court in January 2006.
 The capacity of Tacoma's hydroelectric system as of 2004 was 713,000 kilowatts, or about 50% of the demand made up by TPU's customers (the rest is purchased from other utilities).
 According to TPU, hydroelectricity provides about 87% of Tacoma's power; coal 3%; natural gas 1%; nuclear 9%; and biomass and wind at less than 1%.
 Tacoma Power also operates the Click!
 Network, a municipally owned cable television and internet service.
 The residential cost per kilowatt hour of electricity is just over 6 cents.

 Tacoma Water provides customers in its service area with water from the Green River Watershed.
 As of 2004, Tacoma Water provided water services to 93,903 customers.
 The average annual cost for residential supply was $257.84.

 Tacoma Rail, initially a municipally owned street railway line running to the tideflats, was converted to a common-carrier rail switching utility.
 Tacoma Rail is self-supporting and employs over 90 people.

 In addition to municipal garbage collection, Tacoma offers commingled recycling services for paper, cardboard, plastics, and metals.